St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Generator for the Gauge Symmetry Transformations: First-Class Constraints and Conserved Charge of our theory

-\section{Generator of the Infinitesimal Gauge Symmetry Transformations: First-Class Constraints}
+\section{Generator for the Gauge Symmetry Transformations: First-Class Constraints and Conserved Charge of our theory}

-In this section, we perform the constraint analysis for the St$\ddot u$ckelberg-modified Lagrangian density (${\cal L}_S^{(A)}$) and establish that it is endowed with the {\it first-class} constraints in the terminology of Dirac's prescription for the classification of constraints [22, 23].
-These first-class constraints are the generator of the infinitesimal and local gauge symmetry transformations (4).
-In this context, we note that we have the following canonical conjugate momenta
+In this section, we perform the constraint analysis for the St$\ddot u$ckelberg-modified Lagrangian density (${\cal L}_S^{(A)}$) and establish that it is endowed with the {\it first-class} constraints in the terminology of Dirac's prescription for the classification of constraints [23-26].
+These first-class constraints are present in the generator for the infinitesimal, continuous and local {\it classical} gauge symmetry transformations (4).
+In this context, we note that we have the following canonical conjugate momenta for the St$\ddot u$ckelberg-modified Lagrangian density (1), namely;

 w.r.t. the {\it basic} 3-form field $A_{\mu\nu\lambda}$ and St$\ddot u$ckelberg 2-form field $\Phi_{\mu\nu}$.
-It is straightforward to check that we have the following {\it primary} constraints on our theory, namely;
+From (12), it is straightforward to check that we have the following {\it primary} constraints, respectively, namely;

-These constraints are {\it weakly} zero.
-As a consequence, the first--order time derivative on them can be performed to obtain the {\it secondary} constraints on the theory.
-The Hamiltonian formalism is the {\it best} suited approach to obtain the {\it successive} constraints.
-However, for our simple case, the Lagrangian formalism (see, e.g. [24]) is alright, {\it simple} and straightforward.
-The Euler-Lagrange (EL) equation of motion (EoM) obtained from ${\cal L}_S^{(A)}$ are:
+These constraints are {\it weakly} zero in the terminology of Dirac.
+As a consequence, the first-order time derivative on them can be performed to derive the {\it secondary} constraints on the theory.
+The Hamiltonian formalism is the {\it best} approach to obtain the {\it successive} constraints.
+However, for our simple case, the Lagrangian formalism (see, e.g. [27]) is simple, beautiful and straightforward.
+The Euler-Lagrange (EL) equation of motion (EoM) w.r.t. the {\it basic} fields $A_{\mu \nu \lambda }$ and $\Phi_{\mu \nu }$, obtained from ${\cal L}_S^{(A)}$ [cf. Eq.
+(1)], are as follows:

-It is clear that, for the choices: $\mu = 0, \nu = i, \, \lambda = k$, we have the following:
+It is clear that, for the choices: $\mu = 0, \nu = j, \, \lambda = k$, we have the following:

-The above equations lead to the derivation of the {\it secondary} constraints on our theory as these are nothing but the outcome of setting the first-order ``time" derivative of the primary constraints (12) equal to zero.
-In other words, we have the following {\it secondary} constraints emerging out from the time-evolution invariance of the {\it primary} constraints:
+The above equations lead to the derivations of the {\it secondary} constraints on our theory as these are nothing but the outcome of setting the first-order ``time" derivative of the primary constraints (13) equal to zero.
+In other words, we have the following {\it secondary} constraints emerging out from the time-evolution invariance [27] of the {\it primary} constraints: